 Flowers, citrus & spice with notes of grapefruit create the wonderful bouquet of Cascade hops.
-This medium aroma balances the low bittering value making it a very popular hop among craft brewers.
+Homebrewer's #1 hop.

-Flowers and citrus are the most evident aromas in Centennial hops.
-Centennial hops have a medium aroma with mid to high bittering value making it a dual purpose choice.
+Flowers and citrus are the most evident aromas.
+It has a medium aroma with mid to high bittering value.
+Often times referred to as Super Cascade.

-Chinook hops are reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
+Reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
 Yum!
-This alluring aroma and a high bittering value have gained chinook hops the full respect from craft and major brewers.
+This alluring aroma and high bittering value has gained this hop the full respect of all brewers.

 Use a clip gun to insert the hop clip which holds the hop twine in the ground.

 CTZ stands for Columbus, Tomahawk, and Zeus.
 High on the bittering scale yet also valued for its oil content.
-Creates a hop that is an interesting dichotomy of sharp and herbal.
+An interesting dichotomy of sharp and herbal.